Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models

 A higher EF indicates that more PII is extracted with fewer queries. \end{definition}

-Building upon these definitions, the central challenge is to design algorithms that enables the attacker to extract PII both comprehensively and efficiently—that is, achieving high coverage (CR) and high efficiency (EF).
+Building upon these definitions, the central challenge is to design algorithms that enable the attacker to extract PII both comprehensively and efficiently—that is, achieving high coverage and high efficiency.